-2013 Update: This is the most challenging area for motorbike tours at the moment due to the recent construction of Lai Chau hydro electric plant, road works and landslides in rainy summer.
-You will need to be a very competent off road rider to make it.
-For a better riding experience we would highly recommend riding to Ha Giang and Northeast which is our most popular trip and is a prefect alternative option.
+This is probably the most challenging area for motorbike tours in Vietnam due to the recent construction of the Lai Chau hydroelectric plant, road works, and landslides in the rainy summer.
+You will need to be a very competent off-road rider to do this loop.
+For a better riding experience, we would highly recommend riding to Ha Giang and Northeast which is our most popular trip and is a perfect alternative option.

 Leaving Hanoi on dyke roads to avoid the heavy traffic and breaking out of the delta plains we pass through endless limestone karst scenery as we travel south through “Perfume Pagoda” country and extensive farming lands comprising a sea of paddy fields split by tree-lined roads.
 Striking northwest and over two passes, finally dropping down to the mountain valley settlement of Mai Chau.
 Here we stay overnight with friends of the White Thai minority in a traditional stilt house.
 In the evening, after feasting, we can enjoy a cultural show of Thai dancing and a range of special local liquors.
 Overnight in Mai Chau.